-Nursing student may be considered for a provisional admission on a case-by-case basis.
-Consideration for provisional admission may include the number of seats/spots in the program.

-Provisional graduate admission may be offered to students when they have earned a Degree of Bachelor of Science in Nursing from a nationally-accredited nursing program and regionally accredited institution or a Master of Science in Nursing from a nationally-accredited nursing program and regionally accredited institution but do not meet the criteria for regular admission.

-Provisionally admitted graduate students may have program-defined deficiencies, or an undergraduate or graduate scholastic record that shows promise, but does not meet the overall 3.0 GPA that is required for admission to a WVU SON graduate nursing program.
+Provisional graduate admission may be offered to students when they have earned a baccalaureate, graduate, or professional degree from a regionally accredited college or university but do not meet the criteria for regular admission.
+Provisionally admitted graduate students may have program-defined deficiencies or an undergraduate or graduate scholastic record that shows promise but is below the required 3.0 overall and/or nursing GPA required for admission to the nursing program.
+Students will be considered for provisional admission on a case-by case basis depending upon space available and other qualifications.